top of page

 • encourage students to develop their critical thinking and communication skills

-• provide criteria-based assessments containing constructive feedback that explicitly tells students how to improve
+• provide criteria-based assessment grids containing constructive feedback that explicitly tell students how to improve

 My goal is to forge a community of mutual learners that do not get intimidated by the power dynamics between students and lecturers, but actively engage with what they learn.
 All of this, while creating a welcoming and respectful atmosphere for disadvantaged social groups (e.g., women, LGBT+ people, ethnic/national minorities, and people with disabilities).
 Ever since my teacher training at the Haute École Pédagogique de Vaud – especially after attending a module on assessment strategies taught by Dr. Raphaël Pasquini – I've been interested in creating methods to assess students at the university level.
 I mostly follow the paradigm of "assessment for/as learning" by providing students formative assessments or self-assessments where they can regulate their learning process when acquiring (inter)disciplinary and transversal skills.
 Moreover, when teaching English language, I tailor my lessons according to students' needs by drawing from different approaches (task-based language teaching, content and language integrated learning, present-practice-produce, etc.).
-In order to get an idea of the kind of assessment grids that I promote, you can read the PowerPoint slides that I used at a workshop aimed at my colleagues at the University of Lausanne.
+In order to get an idea of the kind of assessment grids that I promote, I can send you a PowerPoint document containing step-by-step instructions on how to create one.
+Just send me a mail with a request.

 Teaching Experience